justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 You've got a game idea but have yet to take the first steps toward making it a reality?
 This post is for you.

-Sometimes it can seem the most difficult part to start something is never taking the first step; whether that be out of some fear of not knowing enough to start or simply being overwhelmed by the amount of options to do so.
-I'll help you get started by showing how to install Unity and work your way around the editor.
+Sometimes the most difficult aspect of starting something is just that; getting started.
+Whether that be out of some fear of not knowing enough to start or simply being overwhelmed by the amount of options available.
+In this post, I'll help you get started by choosing an engine, getting the tools you need, and cover the basics.

 ## The Idea
 Before we can even be concerned about how to do something technically, think about what you want to creative.
 What game do you want to make that seems reasonable as a first project?
 There's a running joke in the games industry about those who have never made a game before choosing something on the scale of an Massively-Multiplayer Online RPG (MMORPG) as their first game.

 While I'm certainly not here to tell you what to make, I do recommend picking a relatively simple concept for your first game.
 Even old arcade games like Pac-Man have a surprising amount of work and complexity if you've never made a game before; music, sound effects, programming, art, AI, etc.

 A benefit of choosing an arcade classic to remake is you already understand the game design and mechanics.
-Keep in mind, you're learning multiple new skills to come together in a game, and if on top of that you get started with a lot unanswered game design questions trying to form your own game from the beginning it could ultimately prolong the entire process.
+This keeps your focus on learning the technical skills.

 ## Install Unity
 To get started I recommend Unity as it has a ton of learning resources available, and the official documentation is great as well.
 When you're just getting started this is a crucial part of learning a complex piece of software like a game engine.